henderjon/firehoser/README.md

 Similar to AWS' Firehose, this application will run listening for either HTTP or TCP connections (not simultaneously), scan the incoming data line by line and write it to STDOUT.
-The intended functionality was to quickly ingest line based (CSV/TSV) log data.
+The intended functionality was to quickly ingest line based (CSV/TSV) log data from many different EC2 instances being auto-scaled.
 Instead of writing to a file directly, writing to STDOUT allows the user to pipe the output to other programs.
 For instance, redirecting the output to `split` will write canonically named text files of a given size (e.g.
 `./omnilogger | split -a 9 -l 100 - mylogfile`).
+To handle many streams, you could run multiple instances of this application, each on a different port or use omnilogger to coallesce them and parse them after they're on disk.

 ## todo